BenTalagan/glaemscribe/README.md

 * Extensible through a custom programmation language dedicated to the writing of modes.
 * Allow modes to be designed and programmed to have conditional behaviours depending on completely custom options.
 * Separates the handling of modes and charsets, making the mode files purely 'logical' and compliant with all fonts, and pushing back font issues to charset files.
-* Compliant with opentype and non-opentype fonts, so that we can do the transition from old-gen fonts to new-gen ones.
+* Compliant with opentype and non-opentype fonts, so that we can handle old-gen fonts as well as new-gen ones and do a smooth transition between them.
 * Offers a mechanism to compensate diacritic and ligature issues for non-opentype fonts through 'virtual characters', allowing mode files to be generic and far more simple to write.
 * Has an official graphical, friendly integration (see above).
 * Has a graphical IDE for helping users to write mode files.
 * Exists as a javascript implementation or a ruby implementation.
+* Has a command-line implementation.

 Mode development
 ----------------